-- The least costly equipment adequate to allow you to perform Activities of Daily Living - One item of each type of equipment No back-up items or items that serve duplicate purposes are covered.
+- The least costly equipment adequate to allow you to perform Activities of Daily Living - One item of each type of equipment No back-up items or items that serve a duplicate purpose are covered.
 For example, the Plan covers a manual or an electric wheelchair, not both.

-Covered equipment and supplies includes:
+Covered equipment and supplies include: